Earp Vendetta Ride: Curly Bill death refuted

 The Epitaph reported that Curly Bill had been killed, though they noted the repeated denials by the Cowboys.
 Dick Wright and Tony Kraker insisted they had seen the Cowboys near Drew's Ranch below Contention, who had reported that they had shot the pommel off Wyatt's horse, and he had shot at them without effect.

 Wyatt told Flood that Brocius's friends buried Curly Bill on the Patterson ranch near the Babocomari River.
 Frank Patterson was a member of the Cowboy party, and his ranch was close to the original McLaury ranch site.
 The McLaurys moved their operation to Sulphur Springs Valley in late 1880.
 The Patterson ranch is believed to have originally belonged to Frank Stilwell and was located on the Babocomari River about 5 mi west of Fairbank.
-An unknown individual who claimed to be on his way to meet the Earp posse, possibly Kraker or Wright, wrote the Tombstone Nugget on March 26 that they had seen a wagon arrive and carry Curly Bill's body away.
-Rancher Henry Hooker wrote that Wells Fargo agent John Thacker, himself, went to the place where Curly Bill had been buried and had the body dug up.
-Thacker identified Curly Bill's body, and saw that it was reinterred."
+An unknown individual who claimed to be on his way to meet the Earp posse, possibly Kraker or Wright, wrote the Weekly Nugget on March 26 that they had seen a wagon arrive and carry Curly Bill's body away.
+Rancher Henry Hooker wrote that Wells Fargo agent John Thacker himself had gone to the place where Curly Bill had been buried and had the body dug up.
+Thacker identified Curly Bill's body and then saw that it was reinterred."

 Johnny Barnes recovered somewhat after the shooting but later died of his wound.
 Wells, Fargo & Co. undercover agent Fred Dodge, riding with the Cowboys, wrote that Barnes had told him that he had shot Virgil Earp.
 Dodge also wrote in the 1920s that Barnes had told him that Wyatt Earp had killed Brocius.

 You will recollect that J.B.
 Ayers kept the saloon in Charleston that was the headquarters for all the outlaw and rustler element.
 This man, Ayers, for personal reasons that would take too long to tell supplied me with reliable information.
 Through him I got in touch with several others.
 Johnny Barnes, whom you will recollect was in the fight at Iron Springs, gave me much information, not only of that, but of many other things before he was killed.
 Afterwards, all that they said with reference to Curly Bill was corroborated by Ike Clanton himself!